GhostHalston/you2/README.md

 # you2
 WIP debugger for ios

-Please feel free to make a pull-request to fix the issue!
+Please feel free to make a pull-request to fix any issues!

 ## Dependencies